mercadopago/devsite-docs/guides/qr-code/integration-test.en.md

 To carry out the tests, you need to have at least two users: a buyer and a seller.

-> If you did not generate your users at this point, you can do so in the [Previous requirements](https://www.mercadopago.com.ar/developers/en/guides/qr-code/pre-requisites/)
+> If you did not generate your users at this point, you can do so in the [previous requirements](https://www.mercadopago.com.ar/developers/en/guides/qr-code/pre-requisites/).

 Test user types | Description